hunteke/temoa/docs/source/Documentation.rst

    not fall on a period boundary require unique time-value multipliers in the objective function.

-Many EEO efforts need to model sub-annual variations in demand as well.
+Many model-based analyses require sub-annual variations in demand as well.
 Temoa allows the modeler to subdivide years into slices, comprised of a season and a time of day (e.g.  winter evening).
 Unlike the periods, there is no restriction on what labels the modeler may assign to the :code:`time_season` and